 My father taught me rugged self-reliance and strong determination, providing an invaluable counterpoint to the more ethereal Baker influences.
 He also taught me how to build things.
 Our house on the north shore of Long Island had a large, unattached garage, and in it, my father and I built a sailboat, which I often sailed in nearby Laurel Hollow.
 Larger sailing trips were taken out of Huntington harbor on Uncle Wally’s yacht, the Crescent Moon, which carried parents, children and dogs across many happy leagues of Long Island Sound.

 I did not receive a Stutz Bearcat or a debutante ball for my 18th birthday.
 Instead, my father and grandfather took me to Brooks Brothers in Manhattan to be fitted, and then to Sherman’s club, The Players, which was near his office in the Flatiron Building.
 The club had beautiful artwork and chandeliers, overstuffed leather easy chairs, a library, a well-stocked bar, and men smoking cigars.
-(Women were not allowed.)
+(At the time, women were not allowed.)

 My father always supported my career ambitions.
 When I made the dean’s list at Wesleyan, he gave me a key to his club in Manhattan.
 When I started a laser printer company in my early twenties, he introduced me to his friend Pierre Rinfret on Wall Street, who was economic advisor to President Nixon.
 When we met with Mr. Rinfret, one of his analysts pointed out that if a laser printer was such a good idea, IBM would already have one.
 (They didn’t.)
 Mr. Rinfret’s firm did not invest in my company.
 A year later, IBM announced their laser printer.
 Shortly thereafter, IBM’s largest competitor hired me into product planning.
 I rose rapidly in this company (Honeywell) and became the youngest father of a mainframe computer at the age of 37.